 I have written pretty extensively on this blog about the various lawsuits pertaining to the anticoagulant, Xarelto.
 This drug from Bayer is a controversial one, which has produced a history of bleeding injuries.
 Despite the risks, Xarelto is a best-selling drug, accounting for a huge amount of money flowing into Bayer’s coffers.

 I love quarterly updates from these companies on litigation because they do give a sometimes honest view as to how these companies view the claims against them.
 Bayer’s recent quarterly update discussed some of the realities of the drug.
-This update is a little old now.
 Get a recent update and some rampant speculation on the value of these cases here.

-- Get a March 2019 Xarelto litigation status update here.
-Sneak preview: things are changing quickly for plaintiffs.
+- This update is old now.
+Get a 2021 Xarelto litigation status update here.

 Xarelto is a drug that was designed to increase blood flow in those who are at risk of blood clotting, stroke, or heart deficiency.
 Given its purpose, sometimes the drug creates too much blood flow.
 Every anticoagulant carries this risk, but Xarelto is uniquely dangerous because there is no reversal agent to stop excessive blood flow.
 Unlike Xarelto, drugs like Coumadin or Warfarin require consistent management in order to be effective.
 However, these drugs also have an antidote or reversal agent should their bleeding effects become excessive.

 Given the potential for bleeding injuries and lack of antidote, you would think Bayer would issue warnings about this drug, right?
 Wrong.
 The various lawsuits filed against Bayer allege that the company failed to warn patients who had been prescribed the drug about the potential bleeding risks associated with it.
 This is a classic bad drug case: the company puts the drug on the market, the drug is dangerous, people sue, but the company does not do anything because the drug is making money.